Email autopsy image

 Here’s another email that doesn’t work.

-While it’s considerably shorter than the previous example, it could still be a lot more precise.
+While it’s considerably shorter than the previous example, it could still be much more precise.

 Stating the obvious in an email